ICAST 2004: Bass Industry Trends & New

 Airrus Rods

-Rod engineer Ken Whiting has won triple
+engineer Ken Whiting has won triple back to back to back Best

-awards in the rod category for three years in a row at ICAST.
+of Show awards in the rod category for three years in

-Ken's truly the innovator in both rod technology and rod beauty.
+a row at ICAST.
+Ken's truly the innovator in both rod technology

-deep corporate pockets.
-However, in accepting this year's award,
+development staff nor deep corporate pockets.
+However, in

-Ken thanked his strongest and most important backer, his wife.
+accepting this year's award, Ken thanked his strongest and most

 Ken debuted two new rod engineering innovations at ICAST: